AkhilJx/Covid19-chatbot-using-streamlit-and-llama-3.2-3B/README.md

 11. Retrieve the content from the data using RetrievalQA.from_chain_type function by passing the llm, chain_type, retriever, input_key (user query), return_source_documents value, and chain_type_kwargs as "prompt": PROMPT (step 10 value)
 12. Provide an app to the user using Streamlit.
 13. When the user enters a query and clicks the submit button, steps 7 to 11 get executed and finally display the output.
-14. if the user ask anything outside the data, the chatbot will say "I don't know.
+14. If the user asks anything outside the data, the chatbot will say "I don't know.
 This is Covid related Chatbot" as it is mentioned in the prompt.

 # Output 1:
 ![Screenshot from 2024-10-28 12-16-08](https://github.com/user-attachments/assets/3cd7f81c-a94e-4de2-b8f3-5a0f111dfc4d)